nadaft/laraspa/README.md

 # LaraSPA

-A Laravel package to scaffolding Laravel REST API React.
-Implement REST API for the backend and React for the frontend.
+A Laravel package that scaffolds a Laravel REST API and React application.
+The package implements a REST API for the backend and React for the frontend.

 ## Features